 B Arch, University of Mumbai, India

-Altaf Engineer PhD is an Assistant Professor at the School of Architecture and University of Arizona Institute on Place, Wellbeing and Performance (UA IPWP), an interdisciplinary institute at the University of Arizona that links expertise of the UA College of Medicine - Tucson, the Arizona Center for Integrative Medicine (AzCIM) and the UA College of Architecture, Planning and Landscape Architecture (CAPLA).
-He is also chair of the Master of Science in Architecture - Health and Built Environment Program (MS Arch - HBE).
+Altaf Engineer is an Assistant Professor at the School of Architecture and University of Arizona Institute on Place, Wellbeing & Performance (UA IPWP), an interdisciplinary institute at the University of Arizona that links expertise of the UA College of Medicine - Tucson, the Andrew Weil Center for Integrative Medicine (AWCIM) and the UA College of Architecture, Planning and Landscape Architecture (CAPLA).
+He is Faculty Advisor of the Master of Science in Architecture Health and Built Environment concentration (MS Arch HBE).

 Altaf holds a PhD in Architecture and Master of Architecture from the University of Illinois at Urbana-Champaign, where he was an Illinois Distinguished Fellow for three years and awarded the ARCC King’s Merit Medal for Excellence in Architectural + Environmental Behavior Research.
 He earned his Bachelor of Architecture from the University of Mumbai, India.
-He is a registered architect in New York, USA and in India, and NCARB certified.
-He also is a LEED Accredited Professional with ten plus years of experience in sustainable higher education buildings, institutional buildings, adaptive re-use and residential projects.
+He is a registered architect in New York, USA , and a LEED Accredited Professional with experience in sustainable higher education buildings, institutional buildings, adaptive re-use and residential projects.

 Altaf received the 2018 Emerging Legacy Award from the College of Fine and Applied Arts, University of Illinois at Urbana-Champaign.
-This award recognizes alumni and friends who have demonstrated courage, curiosity and passion in their work and honors individuals who have impacted their fields in transformative ways—catalysts with a distinguished service to the arts.
-Altaf was nominated and selected after an internal review by a committee of representatives from across the University of Illinois FAA college, community and administration.
+This peer-reviewed award recognizes alumni and friends who have demonstrated courage, curiosity and passion in their work and honors individuals who have impacted their fields in transformative ways—catalysts with a distinguished service to the arts.

-Altaf’s scholarship, teaching and practice are informed by his interest in social, cultural and behavioral factors in design with a special focus on daylighting, health and wellbeing.
-He is first author of the book Shedding New Light On Art Museum Additions: Front Stage and Back Stage Experiences published in 2018.
-He has taught undergraduate and graduate design studios as an Instructor at the University of Illinois and a seminar on daylighting as faculty associate at Arizona State University.
+Altaf’s scholarship, teaching and practice are informed by his interest in health and wellbeing in the built environment with a special focus on daylighting, social and behavioral issues in design, and indoor air quality.
+He is first author of the book Shedding New Light On Art Museum Additions: Front Stage and Back Stage Experiences published in 2018 and a number of peer-reviewed publications on health and the built environment.
+He teaches undergraduate and graduate courses which include Building Technology, Health and Wellbeing in the Built Environment, Social and Behavioral Issues in the Built Environment, and Daylighting, Health & Behavior.